japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Since: `3.0.0`

-## <span id="spark.sql.debug.maxToStringFields"> spark.sql.debug.maxToStringFields

-Maximum number of fields of sequence-like entries can be converted to strings in debug output.
-Any elements beyond the limit will be dropped and replaced by a "...
-N more fields" placeholder.

-Default: `25`

-Since: `3.0.0`

 ## <span id="spark.sql.maxPlanStringLength"> spark.sql.maxPlanStringLength

 Maximum number of characters to output for a plan string.
 If the plan is longer, further output will be truncated.